Brazil All-Time Team

 LM: Canhoteiro (Coroatá, Maranhão)

 His name literally mean "the left-footed".
 He also earned the nickname "the Garrincha of the Left".
 He was known for hos dribbling skills.
 For his club career, he played with Sao Paulo and was remembered for his battles with Pele's Santos in the 1960's.
+He was not selected for the WC Finals in 1958, despite being the original starter of the team.

 RM: Socrates (Belem, Para)